wilkens-teaching/info4940-s24/README.md

 Grades will be based on interim project deliverables (25% in sum), in-class presentations (15% in sum), a final project in the form of a complete scientific paper (40%), and participation and professionalism (20%). **You must achieve a passing grade in each of these components to pass the course.** Detailed weights and expectations for individual assignments will be distributed with each assignment.

 #### Additive grading
-Note that the assignments in this class are marked using **additive scoring**, as is standard in professional and scientific work.
+Assignments in this class are marked using **additive scoring**, as is standard in professional and scientific work.
 There are almost never uniquely correct answers to the problems posed.
 Graders will be looking not for mistakes (to deduct points), but for excellent work (to award points).
 It is possible (even common) to submit work that is entirely correct, but of low quality.
 Such work will receive correspondingly low scores.

 #### Grading Scale
 Grades will be assigned on the following scale: